 - The legality (at least in the UK)

-Given the large number of variants, it's clear to see they aren't the same.
+Given a large number of variants, it's clear to see they aren't the same.
 And they don't have the same effect on your body.

 Again, not true.

-The reason why it is not true is because each plant variety has been bred for specific properties and purposes.
-These purposes can largely be split into 2 main categories; recreational use and industrial use.
+The reason why it is not true is that each plant variety has been bred for specific properties and purposes.
+These purposes can primarily be split into two main categories; recreational use and industrial use.